neondatabase/website/content/docs/guides/solid-start.md

 ### Server Endpoints (API Routes)

-In your server endpoints (API Routes) in SolidStart application, use the following code snippet to connect to your Neon database:
+In your server endpoints (API Routes) in your SolidStart application, use the following code snippet to connect to your Neon database:

 <CodeTabs reverse={true} labels={["node-postgres", "postgres.js", "Neon serverless driver"]}>